kubernetes-sigs/gateway-api/geps/gep-713/index.md

 Metaresources MAY be designed using different targeting methods, such as targeting objects by name (“reference by name”), using label selectors, and targeting with or without cross-namespace references allowed.
 In all cases, in order to fit within the framework described in this document, the targets MUST be declared within a `targetRefs` field within the spec of the metaresource instance.

-All kinds of references SHOULD also specify Group, Version and Kind (GVK) information alongside the selector (unless the API ensures no more than one kind of object can be targeted).
+All kinds of references SHOULD also specify Group, Version and Kind (GVK) information as part of the target (unless the API ensures no more than one kind of object can be targeted).

 ##### Reference by name